 If she has a sudden change in delirium, be sure to check with her doctor in case she’s developed a UTI or some negative interaction with one of her medicines.
 (This post on detecting bladder infections might help.)

-If it’s just the normal progression of the disease?
+Is it just the normal progression of the disease?

 On days when she thinks she’s younger, there’s no harm in playing along.